KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 https://youtu.be/IIV87bFjfo0

-you put three titles on three different tracks but you make all three affine transitions go to the same empty video track (instead of the tracks directly below them, which is the default).
+You put three titles on three different tracks but you make all three affine transitions go to the same empty video track (instead of the tracks directly below them, which is the default).
 See timeline screenshot below.

 .. image:: /images/Kdenlive_3_fade_in_titles.png
    :alt: Kdenlive_3_fade_in_titles